wikimedia/design-codex/packages/codex-docs/component-demos/table/table.md

 1. **Caption**<br>
 A caption provides a clear and concise description of the contents and the purpose of the Table.
-It is key for accessibility, and must always be provided for screen readers.
+It is key for accessibility, and must always be provided for users of assistive technology.
 The caption can be visually hidden if a visible caption is not needed (e.g. if there is a heading above the Table that serves as a title).

 1. **Actions** (optional)<br>
 Actions that can be applied to all the items within a Table should be made available from the